Boot Camp Information

 So from this you can see why we sometimes utilize a hypothetical appraisal.
 If your business will be purchased by an individual or financial buyer who hopes to run it, grow it and earn a nice living after debt coverage; a hypothetical appraisal is probably not right for you.
 If your business is large enough or unique enough that it will add immediate synergies to a strategic buyer like a PEG or larger company, then it make sense.

 Warning!
 There are unscrupulous companies who try to get $40,000 or more from business owners selling them on the merits of purchasing a hypothetical appraisal.
 They will dangle their roster of strategic and international buyers as a lure.
 Please use some common sense.
 If the size of your business or its lack of uniqueness would not entice these larger buyers, don’t be fooled.
 These companies are in the business to sell appraisals for $40k, not to sell your business.
 A reasonable appraisal will be a fraction of that price.
 See this INC article for details.

 I get asked by potential Exiting Clients how the tighter lending environment is affecting the market for their company.
-I see a couple of things happening in the market place:
+It results in a credit crunch, which is is a decline in lending activity.
+Here are a couple of things that I could see happening in the marketplace:

 Deals are still getting done- Fairly priced companies under $10 million are moving nicely.
 It seems the smaller the deal, the less radical the lender requirement changes.
 However, getting deals financed is still tougher than it was a year ago and Buyers must “line up” correctly for the bank.